the94air/fun/README.md

 ## Browser Compatibility

 ### Tool browser support
-Works on all modern browsers Additional to IEs (Tested on IE 11).
+Works on all modern browsers except IEs.

 ### Generated CSS browser support
-Works on all modren browsers except IEs as well.
+Works on all modren browsers additional to IEs (Tested on IE 11).
 Safari, on the other hand, has accessibility issues but they are not caused by this package.
-But caused by the system.
+It is caused by the system default settings.
 More information [here](https://github.com/twbs/bootstrap/issues/25345#issuecomment-358364377).

 ## Contributing
 You can contribute and add your own favorite feature to the tool by opening a new [issue](https://github.com/the94air/bun/issues) with an example.
 If you found a bug, open an issue or send a [pull request](https://github.com/the94air/bun/pulls).